Yugoslav minelayer Zmaj: German

 Renamed Drache (Dragon) by the German Kriegsmarine (navy), she was initially used in support of Luftwaffe seaplane units, but was redesignated as an aircraft rescue ship (Flugzeugbergungsschiff) on 7 August 1941.
 Her armament was increased by two 2 cm and one 1.5 cm anti-aircraft guns as well as racks for a dozen depth charges.
+Between September and December 1941, Zmaj was damaged by sabotage while undergoing work at the dockyard in Split.
 She was transferred to the Aegean Sea on 27 December and reclassified as a troop transport.
 During the period from December 1941 to late March 1942, she was utilised as an escort for 13 convoys between Piraeus and Crete without incident.
 Drache was modified at Trieste between April and August 1942 for service as a minelayer.
 Her existing armament was replaced by two 10.5 cm, five 3.7 cm and six 2 cm AA guns.
 It is likely that ammunition for her original 83.5 mm guns was scarce, and that the rearmament was intended to make ammunition resupply easier.
 She was equipped with four mine rails on her after deck that could accommodate up to 120 mines and another 120 mines could be carried internally.
 Her crane was replaced by two derricks and the lattice mainmast was plated over and resembled a funnel.
 A 20 × 5 m platform was built behind the funnel above the main deck.

 Drache was recommissioned on 20 August 1942 under Korvettenkapitän Joachim Wünning, and on 6 November was renamed Schiff 50, serving as a troop transport, escort vessel and submarine chaser in addition to her minelaying duties.
 Initially the ship was also used for shipboard trials with the Flettner Fl 282 Kolibri (Hummingbird) helicopter.
 She embarked the V6 and V10 prototypes from November until January–February 1943.
 They used the small platform abaft the funnel to take-off and land.
 The Kriegsmarine wished to evaluate their potential for anti-submarine warfare and mine reconnaissance, but visual detection of submarines and mines proved to be possible only in clear weather.
 On 3 January, she and the Bulgaria were attacked by Allied aircraft in the Aegean Sea, but avoided damage.
 Between 16 March and May, Schiff 50 escorted convoys travelling between Greece, Crete and the Dardanelles.
 On the last of these missions, she was escorting the Romanian steamer Alba Iulia from the Dardanelles to Piraeus when they were attacked by the British submarine HMS Parthian.
 Parthian's torpedoes missed, but in the surface fight that followed Schiff 50 was damaged by Parthian's deck gun, and several of the crew were killed or wounded.
 Parthian dived and escaped when the Italian destroyer Castelfidardo approached.